18.104.22.168 Qualification for MOB

-If a DSP, PP, NSA or YA (other) recipient's income from work increases such that their payment is no longer payable, they will retain the higher rate of MOB while they continue to meet the other MOB requirements.
+If a DSP, PP, JSP or YA (other) recipient's income from work increases such that their payment is no longer payable, they will retain the higher rate of MOB while they continue to meet the other MOB requirements.

 From 1 July 2012, recipients of DSP will be able to work up to 30 hours per week without losing qualification for DSP.
 If a DSP recipient works over 30 hours, they will cease to be eligible for DSP but they will retain eligibility for the higher rate of MOB, provided all other criteria for MOB are also met.

 A person cannot receive both rates of MOB at the one time.